 However, in the real world the higher the velocity the greater the wind resistance.
-So for big drops the actual velocity would be significantly less than this.
+So for big drops the actual velocity would be somewhat less than this.

 What's the impact force when a kayaker hits the water at the bottom of a waterfall?

 That's the $64 million question.
 The impact force when you hit the water depends on many variables such as the aeration of the water, shape and size of the kayak and kayaker, the angle of impact, the mass of the kayak and kayaker, and the velocity of the kayaker (the kayaker's velocity squared to be more precise).
 So unfortunately the thing that matters most is too complicated to calculate; tests with accelerometers would yield interesting results.

 A Beginning River Kayaker's Take On This